bowernite/dotfiles/README.md

 ### Alfred 🎩

+- [ ] Activate Powerpack with license key (without this, it won't look at the folder you're pointing at for synced settings, so this comes first)
 - [ ] Sync settings with Dropbox using the "second mac" instructions [here](https://www.alfredapp.com/help/advanced/sync/)
 - [ ] Set non-synced settings
   - [ ] Global Alfred hotkey